ipmess/networks101/_posts/2024-11-23-Numeral-systems.md

 For example, let us consider the binary numeral <span>$$1010_2$$</span>.

-Even though the mathematically strict way to denote the base , in Computer Science the widely accepted notation is to prepend `0x` to base-16 numerals, `0d` to decimal numerals, and `0b` to binary.
+Even though the mathematically strict way to denote the base is as a subscript following the numeral, in Computer Science the widely accepted notation is to prepend `0x` to base-16 numerals, `0d` to decimal numerals, and `0b` to binary.
 From now on, I will try to use this notation as it is quite more convenient to write.

 `0b1010` =